 Prerequisites and other notes: This course is part of the Biomedical Sciences completer program.
-This 11th grade class is the first course of a four credit career and technology education completer program.
+This 11th grade class is the first course of a four credit Career and Technical Education completer program.
 Student must have completed or be concurrently enrolled in Algebra II and a college preparatory science class in both 9th and 10th grades.
 A minimum of one credit each in both college preparatory math and science is required in both 11th and 12th grades.